mtwasetku-ui/physioto/src/content/blog/falls-prevention-footwear.md

 ---
 title: "Falls Prevention | Footwear | Physio to Home"
 description: "Up to 50% of falls in older adults involve inappropriate footwear.
-North Tasmania physiotherapist Michael Ghattas reveals which shoes are dangerous — and what to wear instead."
+North Tasmania physiotherapist Micheal Ghattas reveals which shoes are dangerous — and what to wear instead."
 author: "Micheal Ghattas, Physiotherapist"
 date: "2026-02-27"
 category: "Falls Prevention"